Wills, Trusts, Powers of Attorney, Advance Directives, Special Needs Planning, etc.

 3. Have no more than $2,000.00 in assets

-If you or a loved one are considering long term care, give us a call.
-We will likely be able to help you understand whether Medicaid is an option for you within the first 10 minutes.
+If you or a loved one are considering long-term care, give us a call and schedule a consultation.
+We can help you plan to qualify for Medicaid.

 *The above is provided for information purposes only and should not be construed as legal advice.